 An examination of the various ethnic groups that came to America from Europe.
 Topics include: motives for migration, immigration, assimilation, social mobility, social change, the evolution of a racialized white identity over time, and the creation of a modern multicultural society.
 Special attention will be given to the migration of Euro-Americans into the San Joaquin Valley.

 Inter-disciplinary study to race, and ethnicity, in the United States.
-Examines social justice movements in relation to ethnic and racial groups in the United States to provide a basis for a better understanding of the socio-economic, cultural and political conditions among key social groups.
+Examines fundamental ethnic studies concepts and social justice movements in relation to ethnic and racial groups in the United States to provide a basis for a better understanding of the socio-economic, cultural and political conditions among key social groups.

 B.A., University of California, Los Angeles